One, Two, Three Strikes, He Wins!

 Beware of Schemes when Making a Choice

 How sad that He keeps choosing us, and we keep deciding whom to choose?
-I’m imperfect, flawed; we all are as we act foolishly in reaction to the game's umpire calls.
-Separation and division is a powerful ploy of the enemy.
-We play into his hands when not falling into God’s love.
+I'm imperfect and flawed; we all are as we act foolishly in reaction to the umpire calls.
+Separation and division are powerful ploys of the enemy.
+We play into his hands when not falling into God's love.

-He will choose us every time, and we need to accept Him right back.
-God is in the game with us, so get the ball back to Him because no matter what, one, two, three strikes, He wins.
+He will choose us every time, and we must accept Him right back.
+God is in the game with us, so get the ball back to Him because He wins no matter what, one, two, or three strikes.

 You're Gonna Be Okay